 The next issues I had were questions.
 What is going to happen to my health insurance rates?
 I've heard of social security disability for workers, do i qualify?
 Can I get my benefits deposits on prepaid cards?
 Can I use my own prepaid debit card?
 How do I get ahead of the other job seekers, during this period of high unemployment?
 Should I go back to school?

 I quickly found out that searching for jobs was different than I had remembered.
-It was lot more personal and cold.
+It was a lot more personally invasive and cold.
 Potential employers had so many applicants, they were picky, and I was just a number.
-They pulled background checks, they pulled credit checks.. all this for a job?
+They pulled background checks, they pulled credit checks.. all this for a job?"

-Unemployment is more than just benefits, it's a negative state of mind, and if we can provide resources, information, ideas, job listings, and new opportunities, that will help people excel during this time period, and move forward with their lives, then we have succeeded."
+Unemployment is more than just benefits, it's a negative state of mind.
+We hope our online unemployment guide can provides resources, information, articles, job search, site recommendations, new ideas, job transitioning resources, and new opportunities for people to excel during this time period faster!

 -formerly unemployed recipients, unemploymentcom